Nagendran2807/flask_db_monitoring_k8s/flask_with_postgres/README.md

 Step 1: Modularized our components such as VPC, EC2, lambda, S3 etc using terraform as much as possible to meet our demands...
 Step 2: Provisioning Gitlab runner auto scaling with AWS Spot instances to reduce the cost...
-Configure the Gitlab Runner either make it as a template and use service catalog to deploy multiple regions & account wherever required
+Configure the Gitlab Runner either make it as a template (or) use service catalog to deploy multiple regions & account wherever required
 Step 3: Create a repo in Gitlab
 Step 4: For backend, either we can use Gitlab Backend or AWS S3 backend Note to remember when select Gitlab Backend...:  People can trigger the pipline but able to execute terraform apply command who have maintainer access role in gitlab

-Step 5: In s3, state file could then be located at <bucket>/<workspace_key_prefix>/<workspace>/<key>.
-If we substitute workspace with ap-southeast-1 or ap-southeast-2, if we substitute the variables workspace_key_prefix with product-a and key with terraform.tfstate, we end up with state files stored as:
+Step 5: In s3, state file could be located at <bucket>/<workspace_key_prefix>/<workspace>/<key>.
+If we substitute workspace with ap-southeast-1 or ap-southeast-2, if we substitute the variables workspace_key_prefix with product-a and key with terraform.tfstate, we end up with state files stored

 This sets up grouping infrastructure states at a product/project level while establishing isolation between deployments to different regions while storing all those states conveniently in one place